GraduateNU

 A student built and student empowered app

 Students can now create their custom plan of studies with easy drag & drops and understandable UI.
-After launching the beta app in Fall 2023, we have since started getting many feedback requests from the school community!
-Now, I work to address user feedback by quickly shipping designs that are also technically feasible.
+After launching the beta app in Fall 2023, we have since started getting many feedback & bug requests from the school community!
+Now, I work to address user feedback by quickly shipping designs that are technically feasible.

 Learn about the various features I shipped so far: